Differentiable Physics-Informed Adaptive Koopman Control for Stable Flight under Unknown Disturbances

 \subsection{Implementation Details}

-The shared representations (lifting functions) $\bm{\Phi}$ are parameterized by a deep neural network, which has two layers and the hidden layer owns 128 neurons.
-The activation function is selected as rectified linear unit (ReLU)\footnote{$a(x) = \max(x,0)$}.
-The dimension of output of $\bm{\Phi}$ is set to 24, i.e. $N=24$.
-The hyperparameters of (\ref{loss_multi}) are set as $\eta = 1- 10^{-3},\ \xi=0.5$.
-The neural networks are trained with the Adam optimizer.
-In the control-oriented learning experiment, the integration in (\ref{node_prediction}) is performed numerically by using the explicit fourth order Runge-Kutta method.
-And the optimization problem (\ref{opt_2}) is solved by using the adjoint sensitivity method \cite{Chen2018}.
-All training in this work is implemented with Pytorch \cite{Paszke2019} on a Linux workstation equipped with an Intel Xeon Gold 6226R CPU, 128G RAM and a NVIDIA RTX A6000 GPU.
-The nonlinear optimization tool CasADi \cite{Andersson2019} is adopted to solve the OCP (\ref{nmpc}) and (\ref{nmpc_online}).
+\textit{Simulation Setup}: The shared representations (lifting functions) are defined by $\bm{\psi}=[\bm{d}\ \bm{\phi}(\bm{\zeta})]$, where $\bm{\phi}$ is parameterized by a two-layer deep neural network with a hidden layer comprising 64 neurons.
+The activation function of deep neural network is selected as hyperbolic tangent function (Tanh) \footnote{$a(x) = \tanh(x)$}.
+The dimension of output of $\bm{\psi}$ is set to 24, i.e. $N=24$.
+The feature vector is set to $\bm{\zeta}=[\bm{d}\ \bm{x}\ \bm{u}]$.
+The recover matrix is $\bm{C}=[\bm{I}_p\ \bm{0}_{K-p}]$.
+The learning rate is $0.05$.
+All training in this work is implemented with Pytorch \cite{Paszke2019}.
+And the dynamics of TSR is discretized by using Runge-Kutta four method with sampling interval $t_s=0.01\ \text{s}$.
+The total simulation time is $T = 10\ \text{s}$.
+The feedback controller for deploying TSR is designed by \cite{Vadali1991a}

-\textit{Construction of dataset for offline training}: The dynamics of TSR is discretized by using Runge-Kutta four method with sampling interval $t_s=0.01$ s.
-The unknown uncertainty is assumed as a periodical perturbation $d=0.1(\cos(t)+\sin(\dot{\alpha})+\cos(\dot{\lambda}))$ and the $t$ is an unknown variable that corresponds the $\bm l_{\text{unknown}}$ in (\ref{dynamics_contious_disturbance}).
-The dataset is filled with 200 trajectories of tethered space robot.
-Each trajectory contains 40 samples.
-The controller for the data collection is selected as the same as \cite{Pradeep1997}, which is formulated as $u = 4y_2+2y_4+3$.
-The initial condition $\bm x_0$ is selected randomly from $[-2.5\ -0.99\ -1.0\ 0]^\mathrm{T}$ to $[0.5\ 0.05\ 1.0\ 2.0]^\mathrm{T}$.
-The terminal condition is set as $\bm x_f = [0\ 0\ 0\ 0]^\mathrm{T}$.
-The ground truth of uncertainty is calculated by using (\ref{dynamics_state_space}) and it is used to be the training labels in the supervised learning experiment.
-The collected dataset is used to train the neural networks in the following subsections.

-In general, the deployment completes successfully when the in-plane angle $\alpha$ and the tether length $\lambda$ reached and remained in the $1\%$ precision zone.
-And the number of historical data in (\ref{eq_unknown_vector}) is set to 1 in all simulation cases, i.e., $T_{\text{unknown}}=1$.